 Now that you have setup a static ip address, you are ready to forward ports.
 You can use port forwarding or port triggering to forward ports.
 Generally you should use port forwarding.
 Only use port triggering when the software manufacturer provided specific port triggering settings for the program you are forwarding ports for.
 Never have the same port numbers defined in the port forwarding and port triggering page.
 Doing that basically screws things up, and neither configuration will work.
 Also do not put the same port numbers in more than one configuration.
 Doing that will also prevent those configurations from working properly.
 I'm not sure why people do that, but I've seen it often enough.
 Alright go ahead and open up the port forwarding or port triggering guide for your router.
 Remember those guides can be found on our Forwarding page.
 Forward all the ports that need to be forwarded for the program you are running.
 This will probably require setting up multiple configurations in your router.
 When you are done creating configurations remember to save those settings, and then reboot your router for the settings to take effect.

 Alright!
 The ports should be forwarded.
 Now we need to make sure that there are no firewalls blocking those ports.
 Now there are a couple places that ports can be blocked.
 Your ISP can block ports in their router.
 Hopefully this is not the case, because there is little we can do about that.
 If your ISP is blocking the ports required by the program you are forwarding ports for, check the program for a port configuration.
 Sometimes programs will allow you set the port that it uses.
 You could then set that program to use some port that is not being blocked by your ISP.
 How can you tell which port is not being blocked?
 You can't.
 You really need to just try different ports, until you find one that works.
 Your router can have a firewall that is blocking ports from coming into your network.
-We have written a few guides for router firewalls on our Firewalling page.
-Take a look there for instructions on how to open ports in your routers firewall.
 You could have a personal firewall installed on your computer.
 You need to allow those ports through that firewall.
-Once again take a look at our Firewalling page.
 The ports you have forwarded need to be allowed through every personal firewall you have on your computer.

 Sometimes things just don't work out.
 I'll give a couple suggestions here, that will hopefully help you fix any problems you encounter.